IoTopenTech/myIoTopenTech/docs/integrations/my-iot-legram.md

 Each device can be integrated with my IoT legram in 2 modes:

-* Administrator: This mode offers full control of the device; in other words: the user can see its telemetries, configure its functional parameters, and manage its alarms.
+* **Administrator**: This mode offers full control of the device; in other words: the user can see its telemetries, configure its functional parameters, and manage its alarms.
-* Observer: This mode allows the user to see all the device's data, including telemetries, functional parameters and alarms, but not to change them.
+* **Observer**: This mode allows the user to see all the device's data, including telemetries, functional parameters and alarms, but not to change them.